 Join Nick Brazzi for an in-depth discussion in this video Managers: Create a team, part of Microsoft StaffHub Essential Training.

-- [Instructor] The first thing that will need to happen in StaffHub, is that that the manager will need to create a team.
+- [Instructor] The first thing that will need to happen in StaffHub is that the manager will need to create a team.
 A manager is simply a StaffHub user with admin permissions.
-The person who creates a team is, by default, the admin or manager of that team.
+The person who creates a team is by default the admin or manager of that team.
 The manager is responsible for making a schedule and assigning shifts to team members.
 Managers are also responsible for approving any changes to the schedule.
 Now, you do not need to be an Office 365 administrator in order to be a team manager.

 In this course instructor Nick Brazzi shows managers and employees what they need to know to use StaffHub.
 He begins by showing how to create a team in StaffHub, invite employees to join teams, and organize employees staff into groups.
 Next, Nick covers all the aspects of work schedules—from how to create, modify, and view schedules to how employees can work together to cover shifts.
 He shows how to send messages to team members, share files with team members, and post communications using Day Notes.
 Lastly, Nick covers how to modify StaffHub settings to tailor it to your company and team.